apache/pekko-management/docs/src/main/paradox/bootstrap/details.md

 seed-nodes also is not 100% safe (sic!), since races could occur between the node having discovered a node from the strongly consistent store and attempting the join operation.

-Akka bootstrap's solution is prone to very few and rather rare races.
+Pekko bootstrap's solution is prone to very few and rather rare races.
 Built-in protection against the race cases exists in the form of the stable timeout, which means that if any changes are being observed in discovery, the decision making is delayed until the observation is stable again.
 This prevents initiating joining while discovery is still inconsistent.

 Note also that the bootstrap process does NOT rely on full consistency of the discovery mechanism when adding new nodes to an existing cluster.
 This is very desirable, since this situation usually occurs when dynamically scaling up due to increased load on your service, and some services may indeed not be fully consistent then.
-However, the Akka Cluster membership protocol IS strongly consistent, and it is the source of truth with regards what the cluster is consisting of, and no external system can have more reliable information about this (since it could be outdated).
-This is why the Contact Point probing mechanism exists, and even if discovery would only return *partial* or even *different set of nodes for each lookup* the probing would allow the node still to join all the right nodes, thanks to how Akka Cluster's membership and gossip protocols work.
+However, the Pekko Cluster membership protocol IS strongly consistent, and it is the source of truth with regards what the cluster is consisting of, and no external system can have more reliable information about this (since it could be outdated).
+This is why the Contact Point probing mechanism exists, and even if discovery would only return *partial* or even *different set of nodes for each lookup* the probing would allow the node still to join all the right nodes, thanks to how Pekko Cluster's membership and gossip protocols work.
 Summing up, the bootstrap mechanism works well for adding nodes to the system, even under load, even if the DNS system is not completely consistent.